Average Revenue Per Account (ARPA)

-What is Average Revenue Per Account?Average Revenue Per Account (ARPA) is the average revenue generated per account per year or month.
+Average Revenue Per Account (ARPA) is the average revenue generated per account per year or month.
 It is used as an indication of revenue generation capability and the ability to meet targets.
-Executives and investors use this metric as an indication of revenue generation capability and the ability to meet targets.

-How to calculate Average Revenue Per Account
+Average Revenue Per Account

-Tell me more about this metric
+More about this metric

-The ARPA trend over time gives a perspective on the value of the companies products and services.
+The ARPA trend over time gives a perspective on the value of the company's products and services.
 Most industries are looking for an increase in the ARPA over time.
 Changes in ARPA can be a reflection of changes in prices, expansion or contraction within accounts, or even changes in initial purchases.